Filipino American names

 Corazon heart (a classic Filipino name of Spanish-colonial origin, notably borne by President Corazon Aquino)

-Cristina follower of Christ (Filipino spelling of Christina, common in Catholic families)
+Cristina form of Christina across the Romance languages (a Filipino spelling too, common in Catholic families)

 Dalisay pure, genuine